philippkemmeter/mammun-gui/README.md

-mammun-gui
+Mammun GUI
 ==========

-The GUI of the amazing Mammun Game
+This is the original GUI for the amazing Mammun GUI based on Javascript and CSS.
+It uses PHP for background processes to communicate with the Mammun Engine API.

+This GUI should still work in ordenary browsers.